Adam Ben Ezra

-Adam Ben Ezra (אדם בן עזרא; born December 18, 1982, in Tel Aviv, Israel) is an Israeli self-taught multi-instrumentalist, composer and educator, known for his double bass performances.
+Adam Ben Ezra (אָדָם בֶּן עֶזְרָא; born December 18, 1982, in Tel Aviv, Israel) is an Israeli self-taught multi-instrumentalist, composer and educator, known for his double bass performances.

 Early life

 Growing up in Tel Aviv, Adam began playing the violin when he was five years old before picking up the guitar when he was nine.
 Following a stint with the electric bass at 16 he discovered the instrument that would come to be most associated with him when he began studying the double bass.